cerniello/Human-Instance-Segmentation/README.md

 python run_masking_preprocessing.py --pID=7 --frames_folder=../path/crowds02frames/ --text_folder=../path/crowds_annotations.txt --homography=../path/ucy_zara02.txt
 ```

-For all the list of commands you can run it with --help
+The script will perform the task 1a and 1b and will create person pID7 sequences in `JPEGImages/` and related gt binary masks in `Annotations/`.

-The script will perform the task 1a and 1b and will create person pID7 sequences in `JPEGImages/` and related gt binary masks in `Annotations/`
+For further explanations run it with --help.

 #### Run OSVOS algorithm